wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/README.md

 - Jone Vassbø
 - Peder Ward

-Original repository https://github.com/Wago-Norge/Bachelorprosjekt-2020 (Curtain aspects are obsolete, missing installation steps and fixes are presented in the repository)
+Original repository https://github.com/Wago-Norge/Bachelorprosjekt-2020 (Curtain aspects are obsolete, missing installation steps and fixes are presented in this repository)